yugabyte/yugabyte-db/docs/content/preview/architecture/key-concepts.md

 A node is a virtual machine, physical machine, or container on which YugabyteDB is deployed.

-## Leader balancing

-YugabyteDB tries to keep the number of leaders evenly distributed across the [nodes](#node) in a cluster to ensure an even distribution of load.

 ## Primary cluster

-A primary cluster can perform both writes and reads.
+A primary cluster can perform both writes and reads unlike a [read replica cluster](#read-replica-cluster) that performs only reads.
+There is only one primary cluster in an [universe](#universe).
 Replication between [nodes](#node) in a primary cluster is performed synchronously.

 ## Raft